Jean-Poul/3sem3review/README.md

   - flow1 week3 thursday exercise
 -------------------------------------------------------------------------------------------------

 Every assignment has been made and working.
-It has to be said that i'm getting CORS error while trying to fetch a table of all movies in "Movie API part two" with JavaScript.

 ###### Monday: